decretist/Dissertation/Chapter3/chapter3.markdown

 [Omnibonus](http://amesfoundation.law.harvard.edu/BioBibCanonists/Report_Biobib2.php?record_id=a363),
 *Bio-Bibliographical Guide to Medieval and Early Modern Jurists.*

-[11] There is no print edition of Omnebene's adaptation (Ken Pennington, email to Paul Evans, 17 May 2021).
+[11] There is no print edition of Omnibonus's adaptation (Ken Pennington, email to Paul Evans, 17 May 2021).
 The only online form in which the manuscript is available is a low-quality digitization of an old microfilm of Paris, Bibliothèque nationale de France, Latin 3886.
-I was therefore unable to look for any internal evidence in Omnebene's adaptation (e.g., a comment in a preface), indicating that Gratian had been his teacher.
+I was therefore unable to look for any internal evidence in Omnibonus's adaptation (e.g., a comment in a preface), indicating that Gratian had been his teacher.